weaveworks-guides/weave-net-legacy/weave-multicast/weave-multicast.md

 To deploy the multicast demo:

-1. Go to the EC2 Container Service console by clicking `services -> EC2 Container Service Console` where you will see something similar to the following:
+1. Go to the EC2 Container Service console by clicking `Services -> EC2 Container Service Console` where you will see something similar to the following:

 [screen capture]